schlaicha/jupyter-publication-scripts/tutorial/tutorial.md

 ### BibTex-Preprocessors
 The cite2c plugin stores its bibliographical information in the metadata of the notebook.
 The LaTeX typesetting needs a BibTex file however.
 Furthermore, the citations in the text are based on HTML and are not understood by TeX.
 We therefore need the preprocessing ability of `nbconvert`.
 This is done by the `BibTexPreprocessor` class in the [bibpreprocessor.py file](../preprocessors/bibpreprocessor.py).

 Any prepocessor class has to inherit from `IPython.nbconvert.preprocessors.Preprocessor`.
 Then the overloaded `preprocess()` function is called.
 In there we first call the `create_bibfile()` method, that creates a `.bib` file from the bibliographic entries in `nb["metadata"]["cite2c"]["citations"]`.
-So far only article-type references are implemented, however this can easily be extendend.
+So far only article-type references are implemented, however this can easily be extended.
 Unfortunately, BibTex does not deal well with Unicode characters, even the error message is very cryptic.
-For the author name and the journal name I therefore use the funtion `replace_char()` to replace some common non-ASCII characters.
+For the author name and the journal name I therefore use the function `replace_char()` to replace some common non-ASCII characters.
 This might also have to be extended further.

 After creating the BibTex file we have to replace the bibliography part in the text.
 We therefore loop over all cells and look for `<div class="cite2c-biblio"></div>` and replace it with the `\bibliography` command for the TeX source code (in `preprocess_cell()` method).
 The individual citations are conveniently already converted by `nbconvert`.